 What if an employee tests positive for drugs?

 It depends on your drug policy.
-This is something that should be addressed before it’s a problem.
+Address this before it’s a problem.
 Whether you’re regulated by the federal government or not, you should provide your employee with Substance Abuse Program (SAP) information.

 You are perfectly within your rights to allow your employee to return to work.
 DOT requires that you provide SAP information and the employee must have a negative return-to-duty test before they can return.
 Even if you choose to terminate on the spot, you should still offer SAP information.